Looking for a criminal defense attorney in Sterling Heights?

 16th Circuit Court 40 N. Main St. Mt.
 Clemens, MI 48043

-The Three Judges of the 41A District Court
+The Judges of the 41A District Court

-Judge Annemarie M. Lepore
+Hon.
+Annemarie M. Lepore

-Judge Stephen S. Sierawski
+Hon.
+Stephen S. Sierawski

-Judge Kimberley A. Wiegand
+Hon.
+Kimberley A. Wiegand

 What are you facing in Sterling Heights?